 The amazing thing is that she is not only this way with me.
 Cousins who have lost their mom, sister-in-laws, friends and countless others have gone to my sweet Momma to be to the encourager, comforter, mentor and friend to them as she has been to me, and I am glad to share her love.

 I had a "diagnosis" that came about after an emotionally difficult time in my life.
-I had to take medication to help me cope with the disappointment and pain that led me into a tailspin.
+I took medication to help me cope with the disappointment and pain that led me into a tailspin.
 My mom knew this wasn't my sentence for life, that it didn't define who I was, even though a family member said that, just as he was on diabetes meds for life, I would be on meds for anxiety and depression for life.

-My mom is my inspiration to be that mentor, cheerleader, prayer warrior, believer, guide and trustworthy friend to my son Adam, as well as to all of my family, my friends and my sisters in Christ.
+My mom is my inspiration to be that mentor, cheerleader, prayer warrior, believer, guide and trustworthy friend to my son Adam, as well as to all of my family, my friends and my brothers and sisters in Christ.

 We all need people who will see us, not by our mistakes or failures, a label, a rebellious period in life, a diagnosis, or a tragedy or obstacle that has set us back.
 What would the church be like if we stopped and saw people by what they were capable instead of incapable of doing?